jadecobra/python_tdd_exercises/DICTIONARIES.md

         )
     ```

-## How to get a value when the key does not exist
+## Get a value when the key does not exist

 Sometimes we might try to access values in a dictionary but use a key that does not exist in the dictionary or misspell a key that does exist
 ### <span style="color:red">**RED**</span>: make it fail